 Start with a cute invitation.
 Whether they’re handcrafted like these, printed out, bought, or even virtual, it’s fun to receive an invitation.
 Besides, it’s helpful for other parents to have the party info handy as well as for you to plan how many guests will attend.

 Consider the number of guests.
 Two guests are fine.
 Four or more girls are great too.
 Try to avoid three.
-With experience I’ve found that one girl gets left out, intentional or not.
+With experience, I’ve found that one girl gets left out, intentionally or not.

 Have each girl bring their own pillow and sleeping bag or blankets.
 Items that feel and smell familiar are comforting, especially for girls who may not have much experience with sleepovers.
 It also makes for easy clean-up, as each person picks up and takes home their stuff.